riazufila/mine-asterisk-plugin/README.md

 None.

 ## Disclaimer
 This plugin is intended to be used only with plugins listed in the Plugin dependencies.
-Compatibility with other plugins not guranteed.